ZiyadAlmbasher/iam-dangerous-actions/README.md

 <br />

-## Real-world use cases
+## Getting started: Real-world use cases

 There are currently 3 [real-world use cases](https://github.com/ZiyadAlmbasher/iam-dangerous-actions/blob/main/documentations/real-world-use-cases.md) to explore some of the capabilities of ```iam-dangerous-actions```.

-Here's a quick demo for "[Checking which IAM policies are dangerous](https://github.com/ZiyadAlmbasher/iam-dangerous-actions/blob/main/documentations/real-world-use-cases.md#scenario-3-checking-which-iam-policies-are-dangerous)":
+Here's the quick demo for "[Checking which IAM policies are dangerous](https://github.com/ZiyadAlmbasher/iam-dangerous-actions/blob/main/documentations/real-world-use-cases.md#scenario-3-checking-which-iam-policies-are-dangerous)":

 <!-- Image of test1.svg -->